How To Vent Microwave Outside [Step By Step Guide]

 How to Vent a Microwave Outside [Step-by-Step Guide]

 A microwave releases a lot of heat energy during its operation.
-That's why it's important to install a vent to redirect the hot air outside.
+That's why installing a vent redirecting the hot air outside is essential.
 See below some options for venting it.

 Woman putting bowl with vegetables in microwave oven, closeup